 I believe that a logical rearrangement of these elements of the android interface would be to unify user’s notifications, widgets and Google Now alerts into one chronological and importance-aware list on the home screen, putting the user’s needs front and centre.

-Imagine the day when your look to your phone’s home screen and immediately see details of a missed call with quick access to redial; or, you see a weather report warning you of an upcoming storm; a unified inbox of texts and emails from your significant other; and even a reminder of that meeting at 2 accompanied by travel times... all given highest precedence.
+Imagine the day when your look to your phone’s home screen and immediately see details of a missed call with quick access to redial; or, you see a weather report warning you of an upcoming storm; a unified inbox of texts and emails from your significant other; and even a reminder of that meeting at 2 accompanied by travel times; in addition to the playback controls of your current music app... all given highest precedence.